tnychn/retroxios/README.md

 };
 ```

-Some properties such as `url`, `params`, `headers` and `data` may get overridden by decorated parameters.
+Some options such as `url`, `params`, `headers` and `data` may get overridden by decorated parameters.

-Note that this decorator should only be attached once per method.
+Note that this decorator should only be attached once per method and should not be used
+when `defaults` arguments are supplied to the reqeust decorator at the same time.

 ---